 It was the longest Sabbath of their lives, and the eery silence of the day only added to their distress.
-The disciples had scattered to their homes to replay — over and over again — the gruesome scene of the crucifixion.
-They could still smell Jesus; His sweat, blood, and raw, half-baked human flesh lingered in their nostrils.
+The disciples had scattered to their homes to replay—over and over again —the gruesome scene of the crucifixion.
+They could still smell Jesus; his sweat, blood, and raw, half-baked human flesh lingered in their nostrils.

 Every sound was startling.
 Any moment, they expected to hear the patter of feet and the blasting of their locked doors, as Roman soldiers flooded in to drag them away.
 After all, Jesus said that “the servant is not greater than his lord.
-If they have persecuted me, they will also persecute you” (John 15:20).
+If they have persecuted me, they will also persecute you” (Jn.
+15:20).

 The First Day Without Jesus

 John worried most for the women, especially Mary, whom Jesus had entrusted to him (John 19:26-27).
 In his mind’s eye, the frail woman still covered her ears to muffle the piercing cries of Jesus.

 The sayings echoed in his ears.
 John shook his head violently, trying to wrestle the scene from his mind— trying to remember better days.
 For a moment, he could feel the warmth of Jesus’ breast as they reclined at their last supper together.
 In another moment, he was ice-cold in Gethsemane.
 Reality squeezed the hope from his bones.

 Was this the plan all along?
 He struggled to believe.

 John almost started weeping when Mary scurried from across the room and grasped his hand without a word.
 She held on until her knuckles were white, as if she could somehow transfer strength to her quiet-spirited keeper.
 John was thankful for her.
 By serving her, he would still be able to serve his Lord.

 For hours, Mary and John stared at each other…then at the ground…then at each other.
 Sometimes they spoke, but mostly they just stared.
 And their eyes said, “I know you are scared, too.”